Chicagoland's Radon Testing Professionals 630.335.3009

 630-335-3009

 y way to know if you have high levels of radon gas in your house is to test for it.
 The Surgeon General and the USEPA recommend testing all homes below the third floor for radon.
-In real estate transactions Pro Home Radon Measurements will perform a short term test utilizing the accurate Sun Nuclear model 1027.
+In real estate transactions, Pro Home Radon Measurements will perform a short term test utilizing the accurate Sun Nuclear model 1027.
 This test takes a minimum of 48 hours.
 We will provide you with the radon gas measurement results the same day that we pick up the radon monitor.
-If the results of this test are 4.0 pCi/l or higher then mitigation is recommended.Schedule Your Radon Test
+Call 630.335.3009 to schedule your radon test.

 Let the radon testing professionals at Pro Home Radon Measurements perform the testing on your next purchase.
 We'll handle every detail from contacting the seller and real estate agents to coordinating the drop off and pick up of the radon monitors.
 We even accept Visa and Master Card for your convenience.
 All you have to do is make the call at 630.335.3009 or use the text messaging center below to schedule your radon test.
 We are available 7 days a week for all your radon testing needs.